RetepTT/laravel-11-codespace/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## About Larvel 11 Codespace

+Laravel 11 Codespace is a template repository for working on laravel in a Github codespace.
+Running the application is as simple as following the [instructions](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository?tool=webui#creating-a-codespace-for-a-repository) on how to launch a new enviroment.

+Feel free to fork the template for all your laravel needs.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: